We use cookies on this site to enhance your experience.

 All official academic information, including prerequisites and exclusions, can be found in the academic calendars.
 These can also be found, along with additional enrolment restrictions, times and locations, in the Browse Classes tab in LORIS.

 Courses will fill quickly.
-Sometimes a course will have a waitlist but if it has a lab or tutorial it will not have a waitlist.
-If a course you want to take is full, check LORIS regularly, right up until the end of the first two weeks of classes, to see if a space has come available for you.
+Some Biology courses have waitlists, but those with labs or tutorials will not.
+If a course you want to take is full, check LORIS regularly, right up until the end of the first two weeks of classes, to see if a space has become available for you.

-We cannot give overrides for courses once they are full and at capacity.
+The Biology department cannot give overrides for courses once they have reached full capacity.
 However, we are interested in knowing when demand exceeds capacity.
-Please write to bioadvising@wlu.ca and include the course details.
-In the subject line of your email include the words “course full” and the course number.
-We can’t promise solutions.
+Please write to bioadvising@wlu.ca and include the course details, have the subject line include the words “course full” and the course number.
+Although the capacity for future courses may be reconsidered, we can’t promise solutions.

 You must complete the prerequisite(s) in order to enrol in a course.
 If you feel you have complete the equivalent of a prerequisite (for example at another university) and it is not recognized in LORIS then you may request an override by writing to bioadvising@wlu.ca.
 Include the course title, course code, CRN, details of your rationale, the error messages you receive when you try to enrol and any other relevant information.
 Merely having an interest in the subject matter and a willingness to work hard is not a rationale for an override.

-Overrides will not be given for classes that are full and are at capacity.
+Overrides will not be given for classes that are at capacity.

 WASC senior courses and senior HN courses count as senior Biology credits.